3dmod(1) 3dmod(1)

 Actions in Model Mode:

-Clicking the first mouse button near a model point in the XY
+Clicking the first mouse button near a model point in any of

-plane will select that point as the current model point.
-Click-
+the three planes will select that point as the current model

-ing anywhere else will cause the same result as in movie mode.
+point.
+Clicking anywhere else will cause the same result as in

 Dragging with the first mouse button is the same as in movie